DHTMLX/scheduler-docs/data/howtostart_salesforce.md

 Step 4.
 Creating Data Model
 --------------------------------------

 The core dhtmlxScheduler entities are Events.
 A good approach is to store all properties of dhtmlxScheduler entities as plain JSON inside Salesforce.
 Let's create an Event object.
-Open the Object Manager and select "Create" then "Custom Object":
+Open the Object Manager and select "Create", then "Custom Object":

 ![](sf_new_object.png)